China Basin Park

 • Park

-Bound by 3rd Street, McCovey Cove and the San Francisco Bay, China Basin Park is a 5-acre waterfront park intended to be the cultural and recreational centerpiece for the planned Mission Rock neighborhood—foregrounding the pulsing, living systems of the Bay.
+Foregrounding the living systems of the San Francisco Bay, China Basin Park is a 5-acre waterfront park and the cultural centerpiece of the planned Mission Rock neighborhood—a new mixed-use community just across McCovey Cove from Oracle Park, home of the San Francisco Giants.

 Learn more: